 #6 – OBITUARY COSTS

 You can be surprised by the cost associated with publishing an obituary in a newspaper, especially in a larger city.
-Most papers will publish an obituary for celebrities, prominent locals and public figures for free.
+Most newspapers publish an obituary for celebrities, public figures and prominent locals for free.

-While some newspapers are willing to publish obituaries for free these notices are usually limited to a number of lines, just the person’s birth and death dates, biographical information or pictures are not included.
+While some newspapers are willing to publish obituaries for free these notices are usually limited to a number of lines, just the deceased’s date of birth and death, biographical information or pictures are not included.

 Obituaries in newspaper range in price from free to more than $600.
 The average cost is $298 for 20 lines and a picture.